SherryS997/Machine-Learning-Algorithms/README.md

 * A Python implementation of the algorithm
 * Examples of how the algorithm can be used

-We hope you find this website to be a valuable resource for learning about machine learning algorithms.
+I hope you find this website to be a valuable resource for learning about machine learning algorithms.

 **Here is a more detailed overview of the algorithms covered on this website:**